PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/environment-variables.md

 ### API_JWT_SECRET

-This environment variable is used to configure the secret used for signing and verifying the authentication json web tokens issued by talawa api.
+This environment variable is used to configure the secret for signing and verifying the authentication JSON web tokens used by the **GraphQL API** (via `fastify-jwt`).
+It is separate from `API_AUTH_JWT_SECRET`, which is used only for REST auth.
 This secret must be at least 64 characters in length.

 - More information can be found at [this](https://github.com/fastify/fastify-jwt?tab=readme-ov-file##secret-required) link.